SeriousOldMan/Simulator-Controller/README.md

 [3.5.1-release](https://cntr.click/S4Gn8at) (New features: All new Setup Wizard, Button Boxes can be invisible, Rework of Plugin Labels, Play a short tone when Push2Talk is activated, New "launchApplications" parameter for the "System" plugin, Templates Cleanup, A lot of file location changes.
 Including documentation and update procedure. **Version 3.5.1 is a maintenance release for Version 3.5.0**)

+Please note, that this version does not support the automated installation process.

 Once again: Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-350) of this version and all the versions you might have skipped, before installing and using this version.

 ##### Earlier release builds

 [3.3.1-release](https://cntr.click/Gvk9FKc) (New features of Version 3.3.1: Audio post processing for team radio voice, File location refactoring, Use Azure Service for speech synthesis, New "raceAssistantService" parameter for the "Race Engineer" and "Race Strategist" plugins.)

+Please note, that this version does not support the automated installation process.

 ### Discord Community